 - Wash jars, lids, and bands.
 Place jars in canner, fill canner 2/3 full with water, bring to a boil.
 Turn off heat, cover, and keep jars in hot canner water until ready to use.
 Place lids in water in a small sauce pan; cover and heat to a low boil.
 Turn off heat and keep lids in hot water until ready to use.

 - Measure sugar or honey into a separate bowl.
-Thoroughly mix 1 teaspoon pectin powder into sweetener.
+Thoroughly mix pectin powder into sweetener.

 - Wash and mash the blueberries; measure fruit into saucepan.
-Add lavender buds, lemon juice, and 1 teaspoon calcium water to the fruit and stir well.
+Add lavender buds, lemon juice, and calcium water to the fruit and stir well.

 - Bring to a boil and simmer to soften lavender buds, about 5 minutes.